 Merger Screening is the formal process where the NCDOT Project Team coordinates with the Merger MOU Signatories to decide if a project should be placed into the Merger Process.
-The decision to place a project into the Merger Process is made based on an evaluation of available project information with respect to key merger indicators, including CWA Section 404 requirements, proposed project activities, potential conflicting resource impacts, and amount of impacts to Waters of the U.S. and other resources.
+The decision to place a project into the Merger Process is made based on an evaluation of available project information with respect to key Merger indicators, including CWA Section 404 requirements, proposed project activities, potential conflicting resource impacts, and amount of impacts to Waters of the U.S. and other resources.
 Merger Screening will occur during or following development of the Project Scoping Report and completion of the Merger Pre-Screening Form.
-Please see the Merger Screening Guidance for more information.